pk-vishnu/toc-lstm-scheduling/paper.typ

     C_p (t) = op("argmax")(s_i in bb(S)_("active")(t)) { P_"bottleneck"(s_i, t)}
   $

-==== Task Dispatching via Constraint Avoidance (Subordinate)
+==== Task Dispatching via Constraint Avoidance

-The `Dispatcher` logic is inverted from the DBR model.
+The *Dispatcher* logic is inverted from the DBR model.
 Instead of subordinating to the constraint's pace, it actively works around the predicted constraint to prevent pile-ups.

 For an incoming task $J_"new"$, the target server, $bb(S)_"target"$, is selected as follows: